JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8018 days**.

-And here is a just a random fact -  **There are over three trillion craters on the moon, with some being having a diameter over three feet**.
+And here is a just a random fact -  **People who studies laughter are called a "gelotologists."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)